sira313/hexo-theme-griddy/README.md

 default_post_title: Untitled #default post title will automatically show if you forgot to write the title of your post

 # Default post cover index page
-default_cover_index: "/img/seira.jpg" #default cover index will automatically show if you forgot to set up the cover index on your post.
-This is using square ratio, change to your picture path
+default_cover_index: "/img/seira.jpg" #default cover index will automatically show on the index if you forgot to set up the cover index on your post.
+This is using square ratio on max 450x450px, change to your picture path

 favicon: /img/favicon.png #favicon is for your logo on the tab's browser. use transparent BG, more small more good.
-logo: img/logo.svg #logo show in the menu and header
+logo: img/logo.svg #logo show in the menu and header, don't use too much large size, for better performance
+cover_page: img/cover.jpg #this will show on your landing page, better use ratio 16:9 on max 1500px wide
-profilpic: /img/450x450/seira.jpg #profil pic will show on the left side of the post's title
+profile_pic: /img/450x450/seira.jpg #profil pic will show on the left side of the post's title, better use ratio 1:1 on max 450x450px
 author: Sira Argia #name author in post (default)

 comments:
-  # Disqus comments
-  # disqus_shortname:
+  #disqus_shortname: aflasio
   # Facebook comments
   #facebook:
     #appid: 558386947954045